Academics at Hanover:

 A LIBERAL ARTS MAJOR

-Whether you want to go to graduate school or find employment in industry, admission counselors and potential employers are always impressed by students who have accomplished something unique and challenging before they graduate.
-While all college graduates will have similar lists of courses on their transcripts, you will be the only one to have completed your unique project and opportunities.
+Every CS major completes a semester-long senior project.
+Whether you plan to go to graduate school or find employment in industry, admission counselors and potential employers are always impressed by students who have accomplished something unique and challenging before they graduate.

 WHAT DO COMPUTER SCIENCE MAJORS STUDY?